 Find out what makes Thornton-Donovan unique!
 Please journey around our website for more info.

 T-D is Westchester’s only “Little Red Schoolhouse.”
 Founded in 1901, T-D celebrated its centennial in the 2000-2001 school year.
 The school has approximately 170 academically talented students who come from homes from around the corner as well as from around the world.
-As an independent co-ed K-12 school, T-D specializes in international education, is AdvancED accredited and has been recognized for its support of students with high academic potential by Johns Hopkins University Center for Talented Youth.
+As an independent co-ed K-12 school, T-D specializes in international education and is proud to be AdvancED accredited.

 We don’t just give students an education and experiences that set them up for success in a career.
 We help them succeed in their career—to discover a field they’re passionate about and dare to lead it.